 Berry Street participated in the Multi-Agency Triage (MAT) project and in this initiative, the triage process was informed by the Safe & Together™ principles.
 Through an action research process, the MAT project’s use of the Safe & Together™ Model resulted in better management for intake and intervention for children affected by family violence.
 Read the report.

-The Berry Street Childhood Institute is partnering with the Safe & Together Institute to host the annual Asia Pacific Safe & Together™ Model conference.
+Berry Street is partnering with the Safe & Together Institute to host the annual Asia Pacific Safe & Together™ Model conference.
 Also, a number of Berry Street staff have become S&TI Certified trainers and will be available to present the CORE 4 day trainings and 1 day Overviews.

 Berry Street has identified ChildParent Psychotherapy (CPP) as an effective intervention for children who have experienced traumatic events, including family violence.